TimWortmann/jiraBeginner/README.md

 On the following site you can choose the name and the key of the created project.
 In addition to that you can check if some repositories should be connected with this project.
 ![Jira5](https://user-images.githubusercontent.com/86354671/202115434-84817b6a-a106-496d-8def-762e84962a8d.jpg)

 Here you can connect new or already created repositories to the jira project.
 The standard for that is bitbucket, because its a atlassian product, too.
 In addition to that you can also connect repositories of github or gitlab.
+If you press connect the project will be finally created.
 ![Jira6](https://user-images.githubusercontent.com/86354671/202115420-74f4352d-9904-4458-aa15-d1adaace8ad1.jpg)

 For extern repositories a free jira addon is needed.